prasadghole/canppt/CAN.md

 - Dynamic 8 bit address assignment to nodes.
 - Data conversion is possilbe across multiple manufacturers

-## Parameter Group Number (PGN)
-It is 18 bit subset of 29 bit-extended CAN ID.

 # OBD2

 ## OBD2